-In the United States, North American hardwoods are the best choice for furniture as imported woods from tropical areas, such as mahogany, may crack in our dryer climate.
-Wood is a renewable resource and North American forestry practices are some of the most sustainable in the world.
+In the United States, North American hardwoods are the best choice for furniture.
+Imported woods from tropical areas, such as mahogany, may crack in our dryer climate.
+Wood is a renewable resource, and North American forestry practices are some of the most sustainable in the world.

 Common North American Hardwoods Used in Furniture and Their Characteristics